codecop/pmd-rules/README.md

 ## Usage

 Add the jar containing the rule sets to the PMD classpath, just copy the `codecop-pmd-rules.jar` into PMD's `lib` folder.
 Download the latest rules from [here](https://www.code-cop.org/mvn2repo/releases/org/codecop/pmd-rules/).
-The current 1.2 version is compatible with PMD 5.
+For example the 1.2 version is compatible with PMD 5.
 For the latest [Maven PMD plugin](http://maven.apache.org/plugins/maven-pmd-plugin/) this looks like:

     <plugin>
         <groupId>org.apache.maven.plugins</groupId>